-Re: December 31st transfers for TTOC experience accrued up to and including November 15th
+Re: December 31^{st} transfers for TTOC experience accrued up to and including November 15^{th}

-This constitute · OU No. 11 of the collective agreement that I, to transfer my eligible TTOC experience credits applicable pre Article C.4 (up to and incluevious local collective agreemployees.
-Transfer of these ding November 15,) to that of the ment increment language for continuing and/or experience credits shall take place and be effective I understand the and cannot be • • cation to the employer, this decision to transfer is final Teacher Sign ature Date Signed District Recei pt Confirmed Date of Receipt Please Note: no later than November 15 e provided by the teacher and received by the district th of the school year for a transfer for TTOC experience cluding November 15th to take effect on December 31
+· er LOU No. 11 of the collective agreement that I, vish to transfer my eligible TTOC experience credits earned of the applica and/or tempo d under Article C.4 (up t ble previous local collec o and including November 15,) to that ive agreement increment language for continuing r of these experience credits shall take place and that once I submit this a number that once I submit this a number sed. oplication to the employer, this decision to transfer Teacher Sign ature Date Signed District Recei pt Confirmed Date of Receipt Please Note: district no later than No t be provided by the teacher and received by the vember 15 th of the school year for a transfer for its earned up to and including November 15 th to er 31 st of the same school year